CSCI 632 Ethical Hacking

 Discussions (3)

 Discussions are a collaborative learning experience.
 Therefore, the student is required to create a thread in response to the provided topic for each discussion.
 Each thread must be 500 words and demonstrate course-related knowledge.
-The student must integrate relevant biblical principles into the thread.
+The student must integrate relevant biblical principles and include at least one other reference in the thread.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 250 words.
+Each reply must be 250 words and contain at least one reference.
+Acceptable references include the textbook and peer-reviewed scholarly sources.
+Where applicable, references should be cited in current APA format.

 The student will complete labs associated with the course material.
 Each lab will have specific instructions for tasks, along with deliverables, to be completed in the virtual lab environment.